Scholarship Examination: History

-The examinations were introduced by the late Hon.
-Dr. C.W.W.
-Kannangara, who took the initiative in establishing free education when he was the Minister of Education.
-Under this initiative the government established Madhya Maha Vidyalayas (MMV - Central Colleges) that were scattered around the island.
+The examinations were introduced by the late Dr. C. W. W. Kannangara, who took the initiative in establishing free education when he was the Minister of Education.
+Under this initiative, the government established Madhya Maha Vidyalayas (MMV - Central Colleges) that were scattered around the island.
 The Scholarship Examination was a means for gifted students from villages to move to better schools with government scholarships.